SpecklePattern/git-extensions/README.md

 This package is made and tested on CentOS8, but git commands are rather universal.
 Developers are encouraged to make system-based changes when necessary.

 * All the script files should be named starting with 'git-' for compatibility.
-* All git-* scripts should include option '--README' as a special case option for generating the README
+* All git-* scripts in linux/ folder should include option '--README' as a special case option for generating the README

 # Command reference
 ## git-author